hothero/awesome-rails-gem/README.md

 ## Active Record
 * [Enumerize](https://github.com/brainspec/enumerize) - Enumerated attributes with I18n and ActiveRecord/Mongoid support.
 It can be integrated with Simple Form.
 * [counter_culture](https://github.com/magnusvk/counter_culture) - Turbo-charged counter caches for your Rails app.
 Huge improvements over the Rails standard counter caches.
+* [custom_counter_cache](https://github.com/cedric/custom_counter_cache) - A simple approach to creating a custom counter cache that can be used across multiple models.
 * [Sequenced](https://github.com/djreimer/sequenced) - Sequenced is a simple gem that generates scoped sequential IDs for ActiveRecord models.
 * [FriendlyId](https://github.com/norman/friendly_id) - FriendlyId is the “Swiss Army bulldozer” of slugging and permalink plugins for ActiveRecord.
 It allows you to create pretty URL’s and work with human-friendly strings as if they were numeric ids for ActiveRecord models.
 * [AASM](https://github.com/aasm/aasm) - State machines for Ruby classes (plain Ruby, Rails Active Record, Mongoid).